nealrichardson/httpcache/README.md

 ## Getting started

 Working with `httpcache` is as simple as loading the package in your interactive session or script instead of `httr`, or, in package development, importing the HTTP verb functions from `httpcache`. `GET` responses are added to the local query cache until `PUT`, `PATCH`, `POST`, or `DELETE` requests trigger cache invalidation, or until you command the invalidation explicitly.
-See the [vignette](inst/doc/httpcache.md) for examples of the HTTP cache in practice.
+See `vignette("httpcache")` for examples of the HTTP cache in practice.

 ## For developers